27 Nov 2018

 Do candidates check-off these qualities?

-Stewart adds that the first thing an organisation should check is whether their potential model adequately covers an individual’s
+Stewart adds that the first thing an organization should check is whether their potential model adequately covers an individual’s

 - intellectual capacity and flexibility;